ezemriv/House-Price-Prediction/README.md

 The included dataset has been carefully cleaned to ensure its quality for modeling.
 This involved handling missing values, outliers, and any other inconsistencies that could impact the model's performance.

-## XGBoost Model
+## Models

-I implemented an XGBoost model to predict house prices based on the features in the dataset.
-XGBoost is a powerful machine learning algorithm well-suited for this type of regression task.
+I implemented Catboost and XGBoost models to predict house prices based on the features in the dataset.

 ## Results